bwigfield/lovetruth/_posts/2017-11-11-4-Reasons-You-Should-Stop-Drinking-Monster-Energy-Drinks.md

 ## 4. You must be better than this.

 This cannot continue.
+I know, I know, "this bird you cannot change," but if you continue down this road, you'll awaken one day to find you no longer recognize yourself.

-## 5. Sales from Monster fund genetic research
+## 5. It's of the devil.

-It's true.
-The producers of Monster Energy drink are mass-producing children fueled by caffeine and sugar for questionable ends.
-I've seen enough science fiction movies to know that this can't end well.
+Known Fake News website ["Snopes" falsely claims](https://www.snopes.com/politics/business/monster666.asp) that the Monster's claw logo is not a secret Satanic symbol, but it is.
+We must be honest with ourselves:  Money from the sale of Monster energy drinks likely goes to fund the research of Satanic biological laboraties.
+We don't know what the end result of their terrible experiments will be, but we cannot discount that this might lead to a dark future.